minecraft-linux/minecraft-linux.github.io/getting_started.rst

 You will need to install 32 bit graphics drivers - for integrated graphics and most AMD GPUs :code:`libegl1-mesa:i386 libegl1-mesa-drivers:i386` will work.

-If you want to compile from sources on Ubuntu 18.04+ `go here <https://github.com/minecraft-linux/linux-packaging-scripts/wiki#ubuntu-1804>`__.
+If you want to compile from sources on Ubuntu 18.04 or 18.10 `go here <https://github.com/minecraft-linux/linux-packaging-scripts/wiki#ubuntu-1804>`__.

 Ubuntu 16.04
 ------------